 Map Requirement: A map identifying the Project Site must be included with all legal descriptions and/or street addresses.
+The map must show parish, municipality, subdivision, tracts, section, ranges, boundaries, directions and measurements.

 - N. Notification of Material Changes: It is the applicant's responsibility to notify the Agency, in writing, of any occurrence of a material change in a Project.
 Notwithstanding any provision of any other program requirements, no project which the Agency determines to have materially changed shall be deemed feasible or viable. - (i) Material Changes Prior to Final Application Deadline: The Agency may receive a new Application for a Project which has materially changed in advance of the final application deadline.
 A new application, along with the application and analysis fees must be received by the final application deadline.
 (This option is applicable only when a preliminary application review is offered by the Agency.) - (ii) Material Changes After Final Application Deadline: A material change occurring after the final application deadline cancels either the tax credit reservation or the carry-forward allocation of tax credits. - O. Notification of Reprocessing Change: It is the applicant's responsibility to notify the Agency, in writing, of any occurrence of a reprocessing change in a Project.
 A reprocessing change may occur prior to delivery of Form 8609 to a Project; however, Form 8609 will be withheld until the Taxpayer submits a revised application and Reprocessing Fee.
 Following receipt of the revised application and reprocessing fee, the Agency will complete a new legal, feasibility and viability review in order to determine any adjustment of maximum qualified basis and/or the tax credits to be allocated to the Project.
-Projects subject to reprocessing are at risk of credit loss if such Project fails to satisfy the minimum score or if other projects on the waiting list which are not reserved credits have higher scores. - P. Site Change: A Site Change in a Project following the final application deadline will automatically cancel any reservation, commitment or allocation of tax credits to such Project. - Q. Re-Allocation of Recaptured Tax Credits Based Upon Housing Discrimination: Tax Credits which are recaptured from a Taxpayer will be reserved automatically to a project in an amount approved in a reprocessing of the Project Application (but not greater than the recaptured credits) upon receipt of all of the following:
+Projects subject to reprocessing are at risk of credit loss if such Project fails to satisfy the minimum score or if other projects on the waiting list which are not reserved credits have higher scores.

-- (i) evidence that HUD or the Department of Justice has determined to proceed to process a complaint of housing discrimination because such a complaint has merit based upon evidence contained or certified in such complaint, - (ii) a revised Application, - (iii) an opinion of tax counsel to the Taxpayer that the project remains qualified for a Tax Credit reservation, and - (iv) a report that the project remains feasible and viable at the time of the reallocation.
+- P. Site Change: A Site Change in a Project following the final application deadline will automatically cancel any reservation, commitment or allocation of tax credits to such Project. - Q. Re-Allocation of Recaptured Tax Credits Based Upon Housing Discrimination: Tax Credits which are recaptured from a Taxpayer will be reserved automatically to a project in an amount approved in a reprocessing of the Project Application (but not greater than the recaptured credits) upon receipt of all of the following: - (i) evidence that HUD or the Department of Justice has determined to proceed to process a complaint of housing discrimination because such a complaint has merit based upon evidence contained or certified in such complaint, - (ii) a revised Application, - (iii) an opinion of tax counsel to the Taxpayer that the project remains qualified for a Tax Credit reservation, and - (iv) a report that the project remains feasible and viable at the time of the reallocation. - R. Annual Audit: Beginning in the year following the placed-in-service date of a Project, Owners shall submit within 120 days of the end of the Owner's Fiscal Year an audit of the Project in accordance with generally accepted accounting principles.